VerifiedarXiv:2005.1416520 min

 A few-shot prompt is K demonstrations followed by the final query, packed into the fixed 2048-token window and read in one forward pass.
 Drag K. Accuracy (illustrative) climbs fast then flattens, the shape the paper reports, until the window fills and there is no room for more examples.

-The whole mechanism, in code, is string concatenation:
+The mechanism, in code, is string concatenation:

 # few-shot prompt = K demonstrations, then the query (no completion)